-Admission requirements: none Recommended previous knowledge: Basic knowledge (B.Sc. level) of soil, plant and animal sciences Language: English Person responsible for module: Prof. Dr. Dr. Claus-Peter Czerny Course frequency: each winter semester; Göttingen Duration: 1 semester[s] Number of repeat examinations permitted: twice Recommended semester: Maximum number of students: 30 Additional notes and regulations: Literature:
+Admission requirements: Recommended previous knowledge:

+none Basic knowledge (B.Sc. level) of soil, plant and

+animal sciences

+Language: Person responsible for module:

+English Prof. Dr. Dr. Claus-Peter Czerny

+Course frequency: Duration:

+each winter semester; Göttingen 1 semester[s]

+Number of repeat examinations permitted: Recommended semester:

+twice

+Maximum number of students:

+30

+Additional notes and regulations:

+Literature:

+Lecture based materials.
-Module M.SIA.A03M: International and tropical food microbiology and hygiene

-Based on a scientific and practical up-to-date level, students know to evaluate and develop modern and effective food hygiene concepts and to integrate them into complex quality management programs.
+Georg-August-Universität Göttingen 6 C Universität Kassel/Witzenhausen Module M.SIA.A03M: International and tropical food microbiology and hygiene Learning outcome, core skills: Based on a scientific and practical up-to-date level, students know to evaluate and develop modern and effective food hygiene concepts and to integrate them into complex quality management programs.
 Graduates are competent to implement and to communicate their knowledge in a multidisciplinary occupational area establishing epizootic control programs in food microbiology and hygiene.
 They are able to understand international experts of public health authorities and collaborate in international and multidisciplinary platforms including control, monitoring, and research.

-Course: International and tropical food microbiology and hygiene (Lecture, Exercise)

-Infectious and toxic pathogens cause most of the food-borne impacts on human health all over the world.
+Workload: Attendance time: 84 h Self-study time: 96 h Course: International and tropical food microbiology and hygiene (Lecture, Exercise) Contents: Infectious and toxic pathogens cause most of the food-borne impacts on human health all over the world.
 Global markets require an international surveillance system together with standardized food hygiene regulations.
 This module will give a generalized view of currently and internationally relevant food-borne zoonotic diseases, epidemics and food hygiene programs together with a specialized view on the conditions in subtropical and tropical countries.
 The biology of infectious agents (parasites, fungi, yeasts, bacteria, viruses, prions, together with their toxins) responsible for contaminations and intoxications of human food of animal origin will be discussed in detail.
 Some of these germs cause severe zoonotic diseases with a lethal potential for humans or certain age groups.
 Special characteristics of germ resistance in the food matrices meet, milk and eggs as well as in the corresponding products are elucidated along the complete manufacturing processes: from stable to table.
 Deterioration and spoilage of foodstuffs by microorganisms will be discussed as well.
 Diagnostic methods presently available for the detection of contaminated or spoiled nourishments and new biotechnological approaches in future assay designs will be analysed.
-The adaptation of practical hygiene and standardized quality management adjustment factors to various animal production systems (ruminants, pigs, poultry) as well as to the subsequent production processes will be explained together with the corresponding management measurements.
-This includes food conservation procedures, germ depletion and eradication techniques (cleaning, disinfection, autoclaving, sterilization).
-Beside negative microbial effects influencing food quality, positive effects especially of bacteria and fungi in food production will also be presented.
+The adaptation of practical hygiene and standardized quality management adjustment factors to various animal production systems (ruminants, pigs, poultry) as well as to the subsequent production systems (ruminants, pigs, poultry) as well as to the subsed negative microbial effects influencing food quality, positive effects especially of bacteria and fungi in food production will also be presented.
 Biotechnological aspects of genetic engineering of foodstuff supplements or directed genetic germ design will be discussed.
+In a laboratory course on food microbiology, this module will also communicate wellestabilished techniques of microbiological and parasitological diagnostics in food matr 4 WLH